The Future is Agentic: Definitions, Perspectives, and Open Challenges of Multi-Agent Recommender Systems: Memory Storage and Retrieval Mechanisms

 subject to a token budget $ \bigl|\widehat{\mathcal{C}}\bigr|\le B$ \cite{xiong2025memory}.
 We can formalize this type of regulator as a knapsack problem (see \cite{martello1990knapsack}) variant

 where $S(\tau,m)$ is the relevance score as defined in definition \ref{def:relevance}, $|m|$ is the length of the retrieved memory, and $B$ is the token budget.

-Table \ref{tab:memory-overview} summarizes different types of memory prevalent in agentic systems (as discussed in Section 3.1) and the example update and retrieval mechanisms for them (Section 3.2).
 The foregoing definitions and examples demonstrate that memory in agentic recommender systems is no longer a monolithic cache but a spectrum of interlocking mechanisms—from raw transcript buffers and lossy summaries to vector stores to fully structured knowledge graphs, to budgeted tokens.
 By casting memory operations as explicit update $\mathcal{U}$ and retrieval $\mathcal{Q}$ functions, parameterised by relevance scores and symbolic query semantics, we obtain a principled foundation for analyzing capacity, latency, and factual fidelity.
 Yet the formalism also exposes substantial gaps: adaptive compression that preserves downstream utility is still heuristic; relevance scoring lacks theoretical guarantees; and symbolic stores incur unsolved curation and schema‑evolution costs.
 Bridging these gaps will require new learning objectives that couple retention with task performance, tighter integration of uncertainty calibration into retrieval, and hybrid architectures that combine the precision of knowledge graphs with the scalability of dense embeddings.
+For recommendation specifically, these gaps surface as measurable failure modes: compression that drops a binding constraint, relevance scoring that resurfaces a stale preference, and retrieval that returns a deleted trace.
+The memory-correctness, staleness, and deletion-compliance signals of Section~\ref{sec:challenges} are intended to quantify exactly these failures.
 In short, memory for LLM‑driven, multi‑agent RecSys is both a critical enabler and an open frontier, inviting further research at the intersection of information retrieval, knowledge representation, and large‑scale language modeling.